cs1302uga/cs1302-tutorials/javafx/javafx.md

 In JavaFX, nodes can generate [`Event`](https://openjfx.io/javadoc/17/javafx.base/javafx/event/Event.html) objects.
 This can happen automatically or in response to user input.
-Each event has a corresponding event handler, i.e., a method that is registered to handle the event when its generated.
+Each event has a corresponding event handler, i.e., a method that is registered to handle the event when it is generated.
 Let's add a button to `ExampleApp`, then register an event handler for one of the events the button might generate.

 1. In `ExampleApp.java`, import the [`Button`](https://openjfx.io/javadoc/17/javafx.controls/javafx/scene/control/Button.html),